DataBasess/meanMovies/README.md

 # MEAN Stack Single Page Application Starter

 This is a repo for a starter appliation for a Single Page MEAN Stack application.
-Just download and install and you have a good foundation for building application.
+Just download and install and you have a good foundation for building applications.

 ## Installation
 1. Download the repository